 The right keywords

 It is important to get the right keywords back in these places: the words people look for.
 This gives Google the possibility to index your page well.
-Here you put the most important keywords at the forefront and helps to make bold concepts.
+Here you put the most important keywords at the forefront and help to make bold concepts.

 What are the right keywords for your content?
 You can search for that by using the Keyword Planner from Google Adwords.
 You use the keywords with the most search volume for your text.
 Vacancies, place of employment, job title and company name are often important keywords for vacancies.
-For more variety in your texts you can also use synonyms ( Google recognises this).
+For more variety in your texts, you can also use synonyms ( Google recognizes this).
 One of the best keyword tools in the business is Jaaxy, you can read my full review by clicking here.

 Writing content actively

 Now that you know the most important keywords, you can really get started.
 You only write good content when you stay within your own field and you can share knowledge.
-This is easy for you to write and that yields texts that appeal to the visitor.
+This is easy for you to write and yields texts that appeal to the visitor.
 And that’s why it’s easy to find.
 Tip; write in layman’s terms and do not use too much jargon.
 This way every visitor understands what the text is about and you will have less to do with dropouts.

 This is how you write web texts like a pro